 - Considering EDI goals, actions, and measurement in individual performance planning and review in the Research Department.

-- Ensuring the our leaders work with teams to identify challenges in understanding, learning, providing coaching, mentoring and role-modeling EDI principles in our work.
+- Ensuring that our leaders work with teams to identify challenges in understanding and learning, provide coaching and mentoring, and model EDI principles in our work.

-- Work collaboratively to promote an environment that respects and promotes EDI practices, including adhering to internal processes for reporting, investigating and resolving concerns related to inequity, discrimination, stigma and harm as per Island Health`s Respectful Workplace policy.
+- Working collaboratively to promote an environment that respects and promotes EDI practices, including adhering to internal processes for reporting, investigating and resolving concerns related to inequity, discrimination, stigma and harm as per Island Health's Respectful Workplace policy.

-- Proactively address privacy and power differentials while building safety, trust, understanding, and belonging between colleagues and collaborators.
+- Proactively addressing privacy and power differentials while building safety, trust, understanding, and belonging between colleagues and collaborators.

 - Working with other Island Health departments to embrace cultural and psychological safety within the workplace, and offer a welcoming space for individuals to express their identity.

 - 2) Enhance equity, diversity, and inclusion in the research we conduct and support by: